willharris/plexlib/README.md

 For example if you had a file named "My Fancy Show S07E22 Awesome Episode.mp4", you could execute the following:

 `curl -d 'name=My Fancy Show S07E22 Awesome Episode.mp4' http://<your server>:8888/update/from_name/`

+### Procmail Usage

+As the original goal of this project was to automatically process emails from a Synology DiskStation, a sample [biff-type](https://en.wikipedia.org/wiki/Biff) utility is included at `src/syno_media_biff.py`, which can be used with procmail and a standard Python installation (no additional packages needed).

+To use the biffer, add a rule to your procmail ruleset:

+    :0 fbw
+    * ^Subject:.*download task completed
+    | PLEXLIB_BASE_URL=http://<your server>:8888 syno_media_biff.py -e

+The biffer will process the mail on standard input, and if it finds a new media file in the email, will call the PlexLib instance configured at `PLEXLIB_BASE_URL`.
+By using the `-e` option, the original content of the mail will be echoed to standard output, so you can deliver the mail as usual.
+The biffer adds additional information about the result of the PlexLib call to the end of the message.

 ## Todo